Umm Tuba: Iron Age

 Based on archaeological finds, Umm Tuba was the site of the biblical city of Netophah.

 Netophah was a prosperous Judean farming village during the First Temple period.
 An archaeological excavation uncovered at least three royal seal impressions dating from the reign of Hezekiah, King of Judah (eighth century BCE).
 At least two "LMLK" (belonging to the King) impressions and two personal seal impressions were discovered on handles of large jars of the type used to store wine and olive oil.

 Classical antiquity

 Artifacts dating to the Hasmonean period were found at the neighborhood.

+Also discovered on the outskirts of the village is a Jewish burial cave from the Second Temple Period.
+It follows the kokhim style characteristic of that era.
+Some of the kokhim openings feature incised Hebrew letters on each side, adorned with a rare and expensive blue pigment.
+One of these inscriptions bears the word "qtn", a personal name already documented in onomastic evidence from the Second Temple Period.

 Byzantine period

 Impressive remains of a Byzantine-era monastery have been found, which has been taken as proof that Umm Tuba was the site of “Metofa”, a place mentioned in the writings of Church elders in the Byzantine period.

 Bell-shaped cisterns dug into rock have been discovered.
 Several tombs carved into rock, one with stone entrance has also been found, together with Byzantine ceramics.